bentomhall/nih-system/homebrewery/world/player-options.md

 This section presents multiple new classes (including variants of existing classes) and subclasses for others.
 Many of them use similar mechanics:
 - Stamina is a general-purpose martial resource, generally equalling your Level + Constitution modifier.
 Like ki, it recovers on short rest and fuels many abilities.
 - Many (but not all) of the classes use spell points instead of spell slots.
 These follow the standard conversions: A spell slot of level X in tier T costs X + T spell points to cast.
+The tiers are as follows: Spell levels 0-2 are tier 1, levels 3-5 are tier 2, 6-8 are tier 3, and 9th level spells are tier 4.
 But many of them also use spell points for other effects without directly casting spells.
 - Some classes (armsman, bounty hunter, and warden) have extended Weapon Specialization features, which add abilities to specific weapon traits and add additional traits.
 - All classes have access to Skill Tricks *in addition to* feats.
 These are described in their own section at the end of this document.
 Skill tricks mostly provide horizontal growth, rather than bigger numbers.